zzhang82/web422/notes/week07-draft.md

 ### Proposed coverage for this week

+With all coverage (this week and future weeks), continue to take advantage of existing docs out there, on the Angular.io web site, and at other places.
+We will add value where we can (and as discussed below).

-Brief review or recall of the "multiple components" step 4 of the Angular Tutorial, which was covered before the strike.
+We would begin with a brief review or recall of the "multiple components" step 4 of the Angular Tutorial, which was covered before the strike.

 That was a super simple treatment of "multiple components", in that it resulted in only two components (`app` and `hero-detail`).
 Obviously we will go much further and deeper this week.